 Many lenders specialize in short-term loans.
 Here are some of the best places to look.

 If you need to borrow a small amount, a short-term personal loan is probably your best bet.
 They’re usually unsecured, which means that you won’t have to put your car or home on the line if you can’t pay your monthly bill.

-One of the best places to get a short-term loan is over the internet.
+One of the best places to get a short-term loan is online.
 Many online lenders specialize in quick approvals and low rates and fees.
 The application process tends to be easier—you can do so from home.
 Just fill out the application and upload the required documents.